gautamdhameja/substrate-tcr/README.md

 For further instructions on using the runtime with the Polkadot Apps UI, please see this [wiki page](https://github.com/parity-samples/substrate-tcr/wiki/How-to-test-the-TCR-runtime-using-Polkadot-Apps-Portal) in this repository.

-## Important Note
+### Important Note

- The Substrate framework and related libraries and APIs are rapidly under development.
+The Substrate framework, related libraries and APIs are rapidly evolving.
 In case this module does not work with the latest Substrate build, please submit an issue in this repo.
-You can also try porting the runtime modules into a freshly cloned [substrate-node-template](https://github.com/paritytech/substrate/tree/master/node-template) codebase.
+You can also try porting the runtime module into a freshly cloned `substrate-node-template` codebase.

+### Important Note 2

+This code is just a sample for learning purposes.
+It is not audited and reviewed for production use cases.
+You can expect bugs and security vulnerabilities.
+Do **not** use it as-is in real applications.